kmos/kafka-examples/README.md

 Some examples for kafka

 ### Examples kafka
- - simple text producer and consumer
+ - simple text producer and textConsumer
- - simple json producer and consumer
+ - simple json producer and textConsumer
  - simple filter messages based on header
- - avro producer and consumer with registry
+ - avro producer and textConsumer with registry

 ### Example Kafka stream